-By [one year after transposition period], and every three years thereafter, the Commission shall submit a report on the application of this Directive to the European Parliament and the Council, taking account of the information gathered pursuant to Article 46a(4) and Article 46b.
-The report shall be accompanied, where necessary, by legislative proposals to adapt this Directive to developments in the field of consumer rights.
+By [one year after transposition], and every three years thereafter, the Commission shall submit a report on the application of this Directive to the European Parliament and the Council, taking account of the information gathered pursuant to Article 46a(4) and Article 46b.
+If necessary, it shall make legislative proposals, accompanying the report, to adapt this Directive to developments in the field of consumer rights.

-Proposal for a directive Article -47 (new) Directive 2002/65/EC
+Proposal for a directive Article - 47 (new) Directive 2002/65/EC